-Supply staff and other visiting staff will be given the school's induction material, which will be made available to them on their arrival.
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet, which will be made available to them on their arrival.

-Governor training
+Governor Training

 Members of the Governing Body of the school take part in mandatory safeguarding training to ensure that they can 'assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective.'
 This training is regularly updated.